 Irving Howe

-Irving Howe was an American literary and social critic and a prominent figure of the American left.
-He is best known for his works on politics, literature, and Jewish culture, and for founding the influential journal 'Dissent'.
-Howe was deeply engaged with the socialist movements and intellectual debates of his time, and his writings often reflect his commitment to social justice and equality.
+Irving Howe was an American literary and social critic, and a prominent figure in the world of American letters.
+He was known for his work on politics, literature, and Jewish culture, and was the founder and editor of the magazine Dissent.

 Books